-\paragraph{ Retrieval Enhancement} Leveraging retrieval of pertinent knowledge stands as a prevalent strategy to mitigate factual inaccuracies~\cite{rag}.
-This study empowers LLMs with knowledge facts derived from Wikipedia, deploying TF-IDF for document retrieval and subsequently applying BM25 to pinpoint the top two most pertinent paragraphs from the fetched document.
-Given the 7B model's constrained capacity to comprehend lengthy instructional texts—as unveiled in our ICL experiments—we elevate its grasp of expansive knowledge by supplying knowledge for fine-tuning the LoRA parameters.
+This study enhances LLM-based detection with Wikipedia-sourced facts, using BM25 for initial document retrieval to select the top five most relevant paragraphs.
+Our experiments show that given the 7B model's limited ability to process long texts, providing knowledge during fine-tuning modestly improves performance.
 However, compared to the detect-specific expert without knowledge augmentation, the improvement achieved by combining Wikipedia retrieval with fine-tuning the LoRA parameters is relatively modest.
-We attribute these observations to two primary factors: our dataset spans multiple domains while Wikipedia knowledge encompasses merely a subset, and our retrieval method, being elementary and generic, occasionally yields lower-quality evidence.
+We attribute these observations to two primary factors: our dataset spans multiple domains while Wikipedia encompasses merely a subset, and our retrieval method being elementary, occasionally yields lower-quality evidence.

-\paragraph{ Tool Enhancement} Considering the labor-intensive nature of tapping into external knowledge bases, we extend our exploration into exploiting ChatGPT's potent contextual capabilities for tool-enhanced learning.
-Specifically inspired by preceding works such as~\cite{factool,too-foundation}, we harness the tool's execution results to bolster large-scale models in hallucination detection.
-Employing a search engine as a tool to address queries from the ``\textsc{Query-Response}'' samples, we prompt ChatGPT to ascertain hallucination presence in the input ``\textsc{Query-Response}'' grounded on the search engine's retrieved results, thereby providing concomitant justifications.
-Experimental outcomes, detailed in Table~\ref{tab:main_results}, not only showcase this method’s substantial improvement over the zero-shot approach predicated on ChatGPT but also further underscore the promising potential imbued in tool-enhanced learning.